WhiteSnow-Software/WSSettingsFX/README.md

 # WSSettingsFX
-WSSettingsFX is a reusable Settings framework that allows developers to easily and quickly integrate Settings screen into their apps.
+WSSettingsFX is a reusable Settings framework that allows developers to easily and quickly integrate Settings screen and functionality into their iOS apps.
+This framework is brought to you by [WhiteSnow]:http://www.whitesnow.com

 ## Features
 WSSettingsFX Framework provides the following features out of the box: